-From the Container > Tags screen, select New to create a new Tag.
+From the Workspace screen, select Add New Tag to create a new Tag.

-Once you’ve copied the embed code you wish to use, return to Google Tag Manager and paste the optin’s embed code into the HTML field.
+Once you’ve copied the embed code you wish to use, return to Google Tag Manager and paste the campaign’s embed code into the Custom HTML field.

 Expand the Advanced Settings section and select the Tag firing option you wish to use.
 In this example we’ll fire the Tag once per page load.